 - "" [PDF] (with Güven Güzeldere). .

 Working drafts: (Send me an email for a copy of the final versions.)

 - "Is the Pain Experience Transparent?
 Introspecting Phenomenal Qualities"

 (Comments would be appreciated!)

-Abstract.
+- Abstract.
 I distinguish between two claims of transparency of experiences.
 One claim is weaker and supported by phenomenological evidence.
-This I call the Transparency Datum (TD).
-Pain experiences are consistent with TD.
-I formulate a stronger transparency thesis (ST) that is entailed by (strong) representationalism about phenomenology.
-I argue that pain experiences (as well as some other similar experiences) are not transparent in this strong sense.
-Hence I argue that representationalism is false.
-Then, I outline a framework about how the introspection of phenomenal qualities works in light of TD, but consistent with the rejection of ST. The result is a form of qualia realism that is naturalist and intentionalist (weak representationalist), and has close affinities to the adverbialist views developed in the latter part of the last century.
+This I call the Transparency Datum.
+Introspection of standard perceptual experiences as well as bodily sensations is consistent with, indeed supported by, the Transparency Datum.
+I formulate a stronger transparency thesis that is entailed by (strong) representationalism about experiential phenomenology.
+I point out some empirical consequences of strong transparency in the context of representationalism.
+I argue that pain experiences, as well as some other similar experiences like itches, tickles, orgasms, hedonic valence, etc., are not transparent in this strong sense.
+Hence they constitute empirical counterexamples to representationalism.
+Given that representationalism is a general metaphysical doctrine about all experiential phenomenology for good reasons, I conclude that representationalism about phenomenal consciousness is false.
+Then, I outline a framework about how the introspection of phenomenal qualities works in light of the Transparency Datum, but consistent with the rejection of strong transparency.
+The result is a form of qualia realism that is naturalist and intentionalist (weak representationalist), and has close affinities to the adverbialist views developed in the latter part of the last century.
+I then apply this framework to pain experiences and their bodily locations